arkhadem/CORN/README.md

 # CORN
 COmputation Reuse-aware Neural network accelerator

-This branch of CORN does not include pipelined version.
+This branch of CORN is a pipelined version.

 Published in: IEEE Computer Architecture Letters ( Volume: 16, Issue: 1, Jan.-June 1 2017 )